 Therefore, although tetracycline staining is primarily observed in children, it may occasionally happen in adults as well, although it is fully reversible.

 This fact has been demonstrated in this case where a 54-year-old woman suffered from brown-coloured staining on her teeth after taking a 4-week course of tetracycline medication for blepharitis.
 However, regular visitations to her dentist and an extensive abrasive cleansing treatment resulted in the complete removal of the staining.

 Does tetracycline cause tooth decay?

-Though most dental experts point out that the worst that tetracycline can do is permanently stain teeth in children, some doctors believe the medicine can sometimes bind to the calcium phosphate in young children’s teeth and result in its absorption by the dental tissues.
+Though most dental experts say the worst that tetracycline can do is permanently stain teeth in children, some believe the medicine can sometimes bind to the calcium phosphate in young children’s teeth and result in its absorption by the dental tissues.

 Can tetracycline teeth be whitened?